-- Each week, COVID-19 case numbers will be updated on our website (see above).
+- Each week, COVID-19 case numbers will be updated on our website at the end of the day each Friday (see above).

-- Anyone who tests positive for COVID-19 will be required to quarantine for a minimum of 10 days.
-Students and adults will be allowed to return to campus after they’ve been fever-free for 24 hours, and after the 10-day quarantine period has passed.
+- Anyone who tests positive for COVID-19 will be required to quarantine for a minimum of five days.
+Students and adults will be allowed to return to campus after they’ve been fever-free for 24 hours, and after the five-day quarantine period has passed.

 Facilities and Daily Cleaning

 - A new HVAC and air-filtration system was installed in the summer of 2020.
 This system eliminates pathogens, odors, and particulates throughout campus.